Azure-Samples/MachineLearningSamples-DistributedHyperParameterTuning/Docs/scenario-distributed-tuning-of-hyperparameters.md

 We use [TalkingData dataset](https://www.kaggle.com/c/talkingdata-mobile-user-demographics/data).
 This dataset has events from the apps in cell phones.
 The goal is to predict gender and age category of cell phone user given the type of the phone and the events that the user generated recently.

-## Tutorial Structure
+## Scenario Structure
-This tutorial has multiple folders in GitHub repository.
+This scenario has multiple folders in GitHub repository.
 Code and configuration files are in **Code** folder, all documentation is in **Docs** folder and all images are **Images** folder.
-The root folder has README file that contains a brief summary of this tutorial.
+The root folder has README file that contains a brief summary of this scenario.

 ### Configuration of Execution Environments
 We run our code in remote Docker and in Spark.
 We also use [scikit-learn](https://anaconda.org/conda-forge/scikit-learn), [xgboost](https://anaconda.org/conda-forge/xgboost), and [azure-storage](https://pypi.python.org/pypi/azure-storage) packages that are not provided in the default Docker container of Azure Machine Learning Workbench. azure-storage package requires installation of [cryptography](https://pypi.python.org/pypi/cryptography) and [azure](https://pypi.python.org/pypi/azure) packages.
 To install these packages in Docker image and Spark we modify conda_dependencies.yml file: